Fall of the Fascist regime in Italy: Background

 At the beginning of 1943, Italy was facing defeat.
-The collapse of the African front on 4 November 1942 and the Allied landings in North Africa on 8–12 November exposed Italy to an invasion of the Allied forces.
-The defeat of the Italian expeditionary force (ARMIR) in Russia, the heavy bombings of the cities, and the lack of food and fuel demoralized the population, the majority of whom wanted to end the war and denounce the alliance with Germany.
+The collapse of the African front on 4 November 1942 and the Allied landings in North Africa on 8–12 November exposed Italy to an invasion by the Allied forces.
+The defeat of the Italian expeditionary force (ARMIR) in the Eastern Front, the heavy aerial bombings of the cities, and the lack of food and fuel demoralized the population, the majority of whom wanted to end the war and denounce the alliance with Nazi Germany.
 Italy needed German aid in order to maintain control of Tunisia, the last stronghold of the Axis powers in Africa.
-Italy's Duce, Benito Mussolini, was persuaded that the war could be decided in the Mediterranean theater.
-On 29 April 1943, at the meeting in Klessheim, Hitler rejected Mussolini's proposition to seek a separate peace with Russia and move the bulk of the German Army south.
-The request for reinforcements to defend the bridgehead in Tunisia was refused by the Wehrmacht, which no longer trusted the Italian will to maintain resistance.
-Mussolini's health was another main factor of uncertainty.
+Italy's dictator, Benito Mussolini, was convinced that the war could be decided in the Mediterranean theater.
+On 29 April 1943, at the meeting in Klessheim, Adolf Hitler rejected Mussolini's proposition to seek a separate peace with Russia and move the bulk of the German Army south.
+The request for reinforcements to defend the Axis bridgehead in Tunisia was refused by the Wehrmacht, which no longer trusted the Italian will to maintain resistance.
+Mussolini's health was another major factor of uncertainty.
 He was depressed and sick after being diagnosed with gastritis and duodenitis of a nervous origin.
 Because of his illness, the Duce was often forced to stay at home, depriving Italy of effective government.

 In this situation, several groups belonging to four different circles (the Royal Court, the anti-Fascist parties, the Fascists and the General Staff) began to look for a way out.
-Aristocrats, such as Crown Princess Marie-José, members of the upper class, and politicians belonging to the pre-Fascist elite independently started plots to establish contact with the Allies.
+Aristocrats, such as Crown Princess Marie-José, members of the upper class, and politicians belonging to the pre-Fascist elite, independently started plots to establish contact with the Allies.
 Following the declaration of Casablanca, the Allies would only accept unconditional surrender.
 Despite the Crown Princess' involvement, the Anglo-Americans expected a move from higher-placed personalities, like the King, and disregarded contact with these groups.